 The theme: “This is my beloved, and this is my friend” Song of Solomon 5:16

 THE WEDDING PARTY

-What made the day unique: Having friends and family there to celebrate.
+What made the day unique: Family and friends from near and far attended.